 This makes NVRAM especially useful for applications where data needs to be preserved even when there is no power.

-There are several different types of NVRAM, each with its own advantages and disadvantages.
+There are several different types of NVRAM, each with its advantages and disadvantages.
 FRAM, or ferroelectric RAM, is one of the most popular types of NVRAM.
 It is fast and reliable but can be expensive.
-MRAM, or magnetoresistive RAM, is another type of NVRAM that is slowly gaining popularity.
+MRAM, or magnetoresistive RAM, is another type of NVRAM slowly gaining popularity.

-It is less expensive than FRAM and can retain its data for much longer periods of time, making it ideal for applications where data needs to be stored for extended periods.
+It is less expensive than FRAM and can retain its data for much longer periods, making it ideal for applications where data needs to be stored for extended periods.

 What is SSD?